 In 2010, Yale University enacted its first Sustainability Strategic Plan.
 One of the focus areas of this plan is to address education of and engagement in the University’s sustainable initiatives.
 In response to this plan, the Hixon Center for Urban Ecology provided grant funding to allow student and faculty assessment of the Yale Experimental Watershed (YEW), with the primary goal of encouraging its use as a living lab.
 The vision for the YEW is to transform it from an underutilized and overgrown site to one that is of great value to the University and the community – where academic research and teaching is conducted, and community members can learn and recreate.

 Fieldwork and research projects have included tree identification and mapping, coarse woody material assessment, soil sampling and testing, land cover mapping, bird habitat investigation, and site hydrology and groundwater monitoring.
-The site has also been used as an educational resource, both for graduate courses in the School of Forestry and Environmental Studies, for students in the Common Ground Green Jobs Corps and the Yale S.C.H.O.L.A.R.
+The site has also been used as an educational resource, for graduate courses in the School of Forestry and Environmental Studies, for students in the Common Ground Green Jobs Corps and the Yale S.C.H.O.L.A.R.
 Program, and for interns from high schools such as Amistad Achievement First and the Hopkins School.